Joash727/Crypto-arbitrage-trading-bot/README.md

 # Crypto-arbitrage-trading-bot
-A Python-based cryptocurrency arbitrage trading bot that identifies and executes profitable trades across multiple exchanges.
-Features real-time price monitoring via WebSocket connections, REST API integration, and detailed trade analytics.
+A Python simulation of cryptocurrency arbitrage trading strategies.
+Demonstrates how to profit from price differences across multiple exchanges with realistic market conditions, trading fees, and risk management.